 Everything Texans Should Know About Elderly Assistance for Home Repairs

-Are you a senior Texas homeowner looking for help with home repairs?
-Senior citizens in Texas have access to a number of repair assistance programs if they have a low to moderate income.
-Some programs are available throughout the state — others are administered through county or city governments.
-There are also some programs available specifically to senior homeowners while others are available to a broader range of residents.
+Some programs are available throughout the state, while others are administered through county or city governments.
+There are programs available specifically to senior homeowners whereas others are available to a broader range of residents.

-We’ve reviewed all the assistance for homeowners in Texas and came up with a guide to help you navigate to the resources you need.
-Check it out.
+We’ve reviewed all the assistance for homeowners in Texas and came up with a guide to help you find the resources you need.

 Home repair assistance for seniors in Texas